California State Route 55: Route description

+Route 55 is defined in section 355, subdivision (a), of the California Streets and Highways Code, and that the highway is "from the south end of Newport Beach Channel Bridge to Route 91 in Santa Ana Canyon".
+While control of the former southern end of Route 55 was relinquished by the state to the city of Newport Beach, section 355 subdivision (b) further mandates that the city must still "maintain within its jurisdiction signs directing motorists to the continuation of Route 55".

 Starting at Via Lido on Newport Boulevard in Newport Beach, 0.3 mi south of SR 1, SR 55 (Newport Boulevard) is a four-lane expressway for approximately 0.75 mi to its intersection with 17th Street in Costa Mesa.
 It then follows a traditional street routing through a retail and commercial section of Costa Mesa until its intersection with 19th Street.
 The segment on Newport Boulevard includes a limited-access interchange at SR 1.
 Following the 19th Street intersection, SR 55 becomes an eight-lane below-grade freeway that bisects the northbound and southbound lanes of Newport Boulevard until the Mesa Drive undercrossing.

 North of Fair Drive, SR 55 is an at-grade or above-grade freeway, with the exception of a 1 mi stretch between the 1st Street/4th Street exit and the 17th Street exit in Santa Ana, which is below-grade.
 SR 55 intersects SR 73 and I-405 next to John Wayne Airport.
 The freeway continues north into Santa Ana and Tustin, where there is an interchange with I-5.
-Southbound SR 55 does not have a direct link to northbound I-5.
+Southbound SR 55 does not have a direct link to northbound I-5, and instead the southbound exit 11B/4th Street ramp has "To I-5 north" signs instructing drivers to make the connection.